Eviction Law in Cedar Rapids, IA

 The eviction notice should also include a deadline for the tenant to either pay rent or move out, and the amount that the tenant owes.
 If you’re unsure of how to create an eviction notice, you can use online templates or seek legal advice.

-Iowa Landlord Guidance warns against anyone taking illegal steps or actions in order to evict a tenant.
+Iowa Landlord Guidance warns against anyone taking illegal steps or actions to evict a tenant.
 Methods of “self-eviction” such as changing the locks, removing a tenant’s personal property, or shutting off access to essential services is illegal and punishable by law.
 A tenant must be served with written notice of eviction.
 As well they should be given time to pay off the balance if the eviction is due to late rent payments.
 If a tenant has left behind valuable property once they vacate, a landlord is obligated to serve them with notice and hold the property for a reasonable time so that the tenant may recover it.

 Step 3.
 File the Eviction with the Court